DomNidy/saint_sim/README.md

   - `/pkg/interfaces`: Contains automatically generated, shared interfaces/types
   - `/pkg/utils`: Miscellanious shared utilities

-- `/db`: Contains postgres db initialization scripts.
-These scripts are copied into the postgres container, then executed.
-(Note: these only are executed if the postgres db container is started with a data directory that is empty.)
+- `/db`: Contains postgres db initialization scripts, which are copied into the postgres container, then executed. _(Note: these only are executed if the postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details.)_

 ## Management UI's